funsho45/Design-and-Analysis-of-2-and-4-bar-mechanisms/README.md

 # Design and Analysis of 2 and 4 bar mechanisms

-This project consisted of using both MATLAB and Siemens NX  to carry out simulations of mechanism systems.
+This project consisted of using both MATLAB and Siemens NX  to carry out simulations and analysis of mechanism systems.

 - [What is this?](#what-is-this)
 - [Method](#method)